16+ Cool Logos to Inspire Your Next Design

 4. Buffer

-Buffer serves a variety of businesses, streamlining its social media and online content marketing needs.
-The logo icon is simply some stacked papers with white space between to give it a three-dimensional effect.
-For your logo designs, utilize space creatively both to create depth and dual images.
+Buffer serves various businesses, streamlining its social media and online content marketing needs.
+The logo icon is stacked papers with white space between them to give it a three-dimensional effect.

 5. Michelin